qizhit/fabflix/README.md

 - Use the prepared SQL files to create and populate the MySQL database
 - Use Maven to package the project and deploy the WAR file
 - Once the deployment is complete, the application is accessible via the EC2 instance’s public IP

+## Substring matching design
+The substring matching feature in the MovieListServlet is designed to provide flexible search options for users by allowing partial matches on movie titles, directors, and star names.
+This is implemented using SQL LIKE queries with wildcard characters (%), enabling users to find results that match their input in various ways.

+**Matching Patterns**:
+- Starts with ('ABC%'): Matches titles starting with "ABC".
+- Contains ('%AN%'): Matches text containing "AN" anywhere.
+- Ends with ('%XYZ'): Matches names ending with "XYZ".

+**The matching happens in two main areas:**
+- Browsing Title Matching:
+  - If you are browsing titles, and you provide a letter, it will find titles starting with that letter.
+  The line:
+  `countStatement.setString(paramIndex, browseTitle.toLowerCase() + "%");`
+  adds the % after the browseTitle, meaning it matches all titles that start with the given browseTitle (case-insensitive).

+- Searching Specific Fields (Title, Director, Star):
+  - When searching for a movie title, director, or star, the matching is more flexible.
+  The line:
+  `countStatement.setString(paramIndex++, "%" + searchTitle.toLowerCase() + "%");`
+  adds % to both sides of the search text, which means it will match the given text anywhere in the field.
+For example, if searchTitle is "star", it will match "Star Wars", "The Starry Night", or "A Star is Born".

 ## Demo Video
 A screen recording demo is available here: